 Lifefone Plans, Pricing and Costs

-LifeFone’s monthly monitoring fees start at $24.95 and go up to $42.95 for annual prepaid plans.
+LifeFone’s monthly monitoring fees start at $24.95 and go up to $45.95 for annual prepaid plans.
 The fees include use of LifeFone’s medical alert devices, 24/7 call monitoring and unlimited activation of the help button.
-Costs also cover the LifeFone Caregiver Portal that gives authorized users access to account information, system settings and the customizable emergency contact list.
+Customers can create a free emergency contact list that can be updated at any time and LifeFone will contact as many people as requested at no extra cost.
+LifeFone also offers a lifetime price guarantee so customers can be confident that the price of their service will never increase.

-Subscribers can add the fall detection feature for $5 per month and LifeFone’s daily check-in service for $19 per month.
-LifeFone also offers an optional automatic medication reminder service for $6 a month, and GPS location tracking is an additional $9 per month on compatible systems.
-Caregivers can make up to 30 location tracking requests each month, and there’s a $5 fee for requests that exceed the monthly limit.
+LifeFone subscribers can add a fall detection feature to any system for an additional $5-$10 per month.
+LifeFone also offers two services that check on the daily wellbeing of its subscribers: its Activity Assurance service, priced at $6 per month, and its daily check-in service, priced at $19 per month.
+Additional optional services include an automatic medication reminder service for $6 a month, and GPS location tracking for an additional $9 per month on compatible systems.
+Caregivers can make up to 30 location tracking requests each month, and there’s a $5 fee for each additional 30 location requests.

 Pros and Cons of Lifefone